nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

     a) Read all the parts with content-type `application/ocsp-response`.
 These parts contain OCSP responses that must be used in when verifying the authentication certificate chain of the service client's security server.

-    b) The part that comes after OCSP responses must have the content-type `text/xml` or `application/xop+xml` in case the original message is a MTOM-encoded SOAP message package, this part is the encapsulated SOAP request message.
+    b) The part that comes after OCSP responses must be either a SOAP or REST request

+    c) SOAP request is identified by content-type `text/xml` or `application/xop+xml`

+    1. If content-type is `text/xml`, this part contains a regular SOAP request.
+If content-type is `application/xop+xml` this part contains the encapsulated SOAP request message for a MTOM-encoded SOAP message package.
 The message is not forwarded to the service provider until it can be verified.

-    c) If the content-type of the next part is `multipart/mixed` then this part is the nested attachments multipart.
+    2. If the content-type of the next part is `multipart/mixed` then this part is the nested attachments multipart.

+    d) REST request is identified by content-type `application/x-road-rest-request`

+    1. The part with content-type `application/x-road-rest-request` contains the body-less portion of REST request that will be sent to target server.
+This part contains HTTP request/response line and HTTP headers.

+    2. If the content-type of the next part is `application/x-road-rest-body` then this part is the body of the REST request.
+For requests without a body, this part does not exist.

     d) If the content-type of the next part is `application/hash-chain-result` then this message contains a batch signature.
 The hash chain result is stored for message verification.